MicrosoftDocs/cpp-docs/docs/linux/cmake-linux-project.md

 This topic assumes you have basic familiarity with CMake support in Visual Studio.
 For more information, see [CMake Tools for Visual C++](../ide/cmake-tools-for-visual-cpp.md).
 For more information about CMake itself, see [Build, Test and Package Your Software With CMake](https://cmake.org/).

 > [!NOTE]
 > The CMake support in Visual Studio requires the server mode support that was introduced in CMake 3.8.
-For a Microsoft-provided CMake variant that supports the [CMake Targets View](https://blogs.msdn.microsoft.com/vcblog/2018/04/09/cmake-support-in-visual-studio-targets-view-single-file-compilation-and-cache-generation-settings/) pane in Visual Studio, download the latest prebuilt binaries at [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).
-If your package manager provides an older version than CMake 3.8, you can work around it by [building CMake from source](#build-a-supported-cmake-release-from-source), or you prefer to use standard CMake, you can download it from the official [CMake download page](https://cmake.org/download/).
+For a Microsoft-provided CMake variant download the latest prebuilt binaries at [https://github.com/Microsoft/CMake/releases](https://github.com/Microsoft/CMake/releases).

 ## Open a folder